 Next time you’re at the card shop picking out one for your best mate’s birthday, perhaps consider what colour sits best.
 Yellow for laughs, blue for loyalty, and pink for caring.
 Or just buy whatever’s cheapest.
 They probably won’t notice anyway.

-But Sarah noticed when I last year got her a blue birthday card, not yellow.
+But Sarah noticed that last year I got her a blue birthday card, not yellow.
 “Trying to tell me something?” she asked, grinning.
 Maybe I was.
 Blue must have been just what our friendship needed at that time.

 A little bit of stability to counteract all her thought yellow energy.
 Twenty years of friendship, and still we learn about each other.
 That’s probably the point.